 Smith is a recipient of the Guggenheim Fellowship award (1985), four National Endowment for the Arts (NEA) Fellowships (1978, '82, '88, '91), and most recently The Alpert Award in the Arts (2012).

-In 2016 Smith's work was selected for inclusion in MANIFESTA 11 (Switzerland).
-Other selected shows and performances include those at Tate Modern (UK), MOMA (USA), the Whitney Museum of American Art (USA), the Metropolitan Museum of Art (USA), the New Museum (USA), Leo Castelli Gallery (USA), Sculpture Center (USA), the Brooklyn Museum (USA), MOMA P.S.1 (USA), Palais de Tokyo (France), Miami Art Museum (USA), White Columns (USA), the Walker Art Center (USA), the Wattis Institute (USA), Caroline's Comedy Club (NYC), Dance Theatre Workshop, Cinemax (NYC), MOCA LA (USA), the Pompidou Centre (France), the MAC Galleries (Ireland), South London Gallery (UK), and Hales Gallery (UK).
+In 2017 Smith's work was selected for inclusion in Skulptur Projekte Münster (Germany).
+Other selected shows and performances include those at Tate Modern (UK), MOMA (USA), the Whitney Museum of American Art (USA), the Metropolitan Museum of Art (USA), the New Museum (USA), Leo Castelli Gallery (USA), Sculpture Center (USA), the Brooklyn Museum (USA), MOMA P.S.1 (USA), MANIFESTA 11 (Switzerland), Palais de Tokyo (France), Miami Art Museum (USA), White Columns (USA), the Walker Art Center (USA), the Wattis Institute (USA), Caroline's Comedy Club (NYC), Dance Theatre Workshop, Cinemax (NYC), MOCA LA (USA), the Pompidou Centre (France), the MAC Galleries (Ireland), South London Gallery (UK), and Hales Gallery (UK).
 Smith's work is represented in numerous international collections including MoMA (USA), Metropolitan Museum of Art (USA), Walker Art Center (USA), Pompidou Center (France), and Museum of Television and Broadcasting, NYC (USA).